istresearch/scrapy-cluster/docs/topics/quickstart.rst

 In this case we had 48 urls pending in the queue, so yours may be slightly different.

-8) If the crawl from step 7 is still running, lets stop it by issuing a ``stop`` action request (Note this requires a full deployment).
+8) If the crawl from step 7 is still running, lets stop it by issuing a ``stop`` action request (this requires a full deployment).

 Action Request: